scala/scala-jenkins-infra/doc/client-setup.md

 gem install knife-ec2 knife-windows knife-github-cookbooks chef-vault
 ```

+tips/troubleshooting:

+* you might choose to `gem install --user-install` instead so only your
+  own `~/.gem` directory is affected (and so you don't need `sudo`)
+* on El Capitan, ChefDK 0.7.0 fails to install fully, as per
+  https://github.com/chef/chef-dk/issues/419. by the time you read
+  this, the problem may already be fixed in a newer ChefDK release,
+  in which case please remove this bullet from the doc. the problem
+  is easily worked around by adding `/opt/chefdk/bin` to your
+  `$PATH`.
+* if `gem install` gives an error message about unsatisfiable
+  constraints on the version of the chef-config gem, add `-f`
+  to force-ignore the problem `¯\_(ツ)_/¯` and cross your fingers
+  that nothing goes wrong as a result

 ## Get credentials for the typesafe-scala chef.io organization

 Join chef.io (https://manage.chef.io/signup), and ask on Slack to be invited to the typesafe-scala org.